 Since it may be crowded in front of the desk at the Library, it is possible to chat online with the staff.
 In order to make it easier to keep distance from each other, the Library also has limited the number of students who can sit in the group rooms.

 Student Services and Student Support offer some drop-in hours online, so you can receive help without having to come to the front desk.
 You can also chat online with the student- and career counsellors, and at the Student Health Service.
 You can also book an appointment if you want to have a personal meeting, online or on site.
 Remember to keep your distance when you visit our various support services.

 Distance shows consideration and responsibility

-At the University there are signs and digital monitors to remind you not to forget to wash your hands frequently and keep your distance.
+There are signs and digital monitors at the University to remind you not to forget to wash your hands frequently and keep your distance.
 You should stay at home if you have the smallest sign of illness or go home immediately if you start to feel bad during the day.

 It is important that we act together to ensure that the return to campus will be as good, safe and secure as possible for both students and staff.
 It is about taking responsibility for how we behave and follow the recommendations.
 Keeping your distance is to show concern for your fellow students, the staff and not least for yourself.
 Together, we must help reduce the spread of the Corona virus.